intellectmind/Cobblemon-Ranked/README.md

 - Built-in season system with automatic rotation and data reset
 - Elo-based matchmaking queue with optional waiting-time-based relaxation
 - Disconnects are treated as losses; Elo is deducted
-- Fully GUI-driven with clickable menu entries
+- Fully GUI-driven with clickable text menus and graphical GUI

 ### 🔧 Planned Features

-- [ ] Client-side visual GUI
 - [ ] Cross-server matchmaking support

 ---